HomeLiving with allergiesAllergy treatments and therapiesTreatments and therapies

 If tolerance is achieved, a patient can stop eating that particular food and then resume eating it, without having a reaction.
 We do not know if any person reaches true tolerance with OIT.
 For this reason, the term “sustained unresponsiveness” has been introduced to describe the ability of a patient to eat the food without having an allergic reaction after stopping OIT for a period of time (usually weeks).

-What this means for Canadians: The FDA approved therapy is an important first step to advancing the conversations and accelerating the possibility of therapies in Canada.
 In the National Food Allergy Action Plan, the development and access to therapy options is one of the areas we are advocating for on your behalf.
-This includes advocating for treatment options beyond OIT to give you more choices in how to approach managing food allergy, while research for a cure continues.
+This includes advocating for access to OIT and future therapies to give you more choices in how to approach managing food allergy, while research for a cure continues.

 Research